by Andi Whiskey November 07, 2022 4 min read

 It's the photographer's job to make sure their subject is comfortable and posed well.

-Here in Denver, CO, we get clients that come through, often nervous about how to pose.
+Here in Long Beach, CA, we get clients that come through, often nervous about how to pose.
 They'll tell us that they don't know what to do with their hands or their face or how to look natural.

 That's totally fine.
 That's not their job!
 That's our job, as the photographer.